-End your day with dinner next to the hot springs at Ave del Paraíso which serves a mix of local Costa Rican and international cuisine.
-Or check out one of these restaurants we recommend in La Fortuna:
+End your day with dinner next to the hot springs at Ave del Paraíso, which serves a mix of local Costa Rican and international cuisine.
+Or check out one of these restaurants:

 - Café Mediterraneo, a friendly osteria serving up homemade pasta and pizza.

-- La Parrilla de María Bonita, a must-visit for perfectly cooked steak as well as Mediterranean dishes like falafel and baba ghanoush.
+- La Parrilla de María Bonita is a must-visit for perfectly cooked steak as well as Mediterranean dishes like falafel and baba ghanoush.

-- Rancho Perla, a popular open-air restaurant (you may even spot sloths hanging from the nearby trees) serving well-prepared Costa Rican staples.
+- Rancho Perla is a popular open-air restaurant (you may even spot sloths hanging from the nearby trees) serving well-prepared Costa Rican staples.